What is an Alpaca?

 Are all alpacas white?

-No, alpaca come in over 130 distinct colors ranging from black to white, dark brown to cream, and several shades of silver.
+No, alpaca come in distinct colors ranging from black to white, dark brown to cream, and several shades of silver.
 The ability to produce an almost limitless color pallet with no dye is a primary advantage of alpaca fiber.
 Still, the ability to dye the fiber is important and is why white is the predominant color in both South and North America.

 Do they bite?